Waste to Energy 2021/2022

-The leading industry’s standard reference in the WtE sector.
-On about 1,000 pages the 10th edition includes updates of:
+The leading standard reference in the WtE industry.
+The updated 14th edition includes:

-- the analysis of the different treatment technologies as well as the description and market shares of all important operators and technology providers
+- An analysis of different treatment technologies as well as description and market shares of all important operators and technology providers.

 Tel. +49 221 788 03 88- 13